LDNReview

 Pork And Vegetable Dumpling, Xi’an Sauce

-Eight glorious pearly white and soft steamed dumplings.
+Glorious pearly white and soft steamed dumplings.
 You’ll want to have these guys on your table whoever you’re with.
-A crowd pleaser.
+A crowd-pleaser.

-These crispy pan-fried dumplings come filled with chicken and mushroom or pork and seaweed.
-They’re pretty good, though we prefer the steamed ones.
+These crispy pan-fried dumplings come filled with chicken and mushroom or pork and seaweed, and they’re pretty good.
+Though we prefer the steamed ones.